statecharts/statecharts.github.io/_glossary/guard.md

 The notation does not prescribe the formatting of the square brackets; it does not have to be executable code.
 For hand drawn statecharts, a simple sentence is enough.

-## xstate
+## XState

-Xstate 3 supports guard functions in the machine definition:
+XState supports guard functions in the machine definition:

 ```
 on: {